Sonos One SL and Sonos One (Gen 2) review, Pricing (1st September 2022)Updated: September 01, 2022 00:10

 In addition to maintaining the same sound quality and design as the Sonos One, the One SL also can be paired in stereo with standard One speakers, which is possible with the old Play1.
 The Sonos One SL can also be used as a rear speaker in a home theater setup with Sonos Beam, Playbase, or soundbars.
-Like the One, the Sonos One SL supports AirPlay 2 and Spotify Connect in addition to the Sonos's platform.
+Like the One, the Sonos One SL supports AirPlay 2 and Spotify Connect in addition to Sonos's platform.

 Sonos says we build One SL to give a direct response to customers asking for an updated Play1 speaker, but without the voice functionality and privacy concerns that go along with it found in the Sonos One.
 The Sonos One SL is also ideal for use as a second speaker in the various stereo and home theater setups that make your home a smart home.

 The Port is a replacement for the old Sonos Connect that lets you integrate existing receivers and stereo equipment into Sonos's wireless platform.
 The Port is shorter than the Connect so it can fit in a standard AV racker, and it has a new digital-to-analog converter and trigger to turn on the amplifier when it is connected, which is prompted by the Sonos app.
 It joins Sonos's Amp from last year in the company's lineup of products designed for AV installers.

 The company Sonos has finally reviled the successor of Sonos One SL, but the company tells techOwish that it will begin from March 7th, it will start selling a new alteration of its Sonos One smart speaker with improved internals of the speaker as compared to One SL.
 The new Sonos One (Gen-2) model will include Bluetooth Low Energy, a faster processor, and more memory than the original Sonos One SL.
 There are no changes to the outer design till now, nor does the revised model gain any new, exclusive features.
 It's just a little more powerful and more of the future.
 Sound performance should be the same between both speakers.